 is a $\pi_*$-iso for $* \gg 0$. \end{theorem}

 \begin{theorem} The telescope conjecture is true of $\TC(\ell)$.
 In other words, the natural map

 is an equivalence. \end{theorem}

-\Cref{thm:introLQell} was previously proved in \cite{HahnWilson}, while \Cref{thm:introTelescope} is new to this paper.
+\Cref{thm:introLQell} was previously proved for $p \ge 5$ in \cite{AusoniRognes}, and at all primes in \cite{HahnWilson}.
+On the other hand, \Cref{thm:introTelescope} is new to this paper.
 Of course, a natural next question is to compute the syntomic cohomology of $\ell$ without modding out by $p$ or $v_1$.
-The authors and Mike Hopkins will have more to say about the prismatic and syntomic cohomologies of $\ell$, $\mathrm{ku}$, $\mathrm{ko}$, and $\MU$ in future work.
+The authors and collaborators plan to say more about the prismatic and syntomic cohomologies of $\ell$, $\mathrm{ku}$, $\mathrm{ko}$, and $\MU$ in future work.
 We note that the prismatic cohomologies of $\E_\infty$-ring spectra may be of interest even to those studying prismatic cohomology of discrete rings.
 Specifically, the sequence of $\E_\infty$-ring maps $\mathbb{S} \to \MU \to \mathrm{ku} \to \mathbb{Z}$ suggests a natural factorization of known connections between $\mathrm{WCart}$ and the moduli stack of formal groups.